Christina Romer: Career

 She is a former vice president of the American Economic Association, a John Simon Guggenheim Memorial Foundation Fellowship recipient, a fellow of the American Academy of Arts and Sciences, a winner of the Berkeley Distinguished Teaching Award, and a winner of the Council for Economic Education's Visionary Award.
 Professor Romer is co-director of the Program in Monetary Economics at the National Bureau of Economic Research, and was a member of the NBER Business Cycle Dating Committee until she resigned from this position on November 25, 2008.
 She rejoined the NBER Business Cycle Dating Committee in 2010, and still serves in this position, alongside her husband.

-In 2008 Romer was set to join the Harvard faculty of economics, while her husband was offered a position at the university's Kennedy School of Government.
+In 2008, Romer was set to join the Harvard University faculty of economics, while her husband was offered a position at the university's Harvard Kennedy School.
 However, the Romers remained at Berkeley after Drew Gilpin Faust, Harvard's president, vetoed her appointment.
 Her decision resulted in substantial discussion within the discipline and in the mass media.
 The motivations for Faust's decision to block Romer's appointment remain unclear, though speculation has focused on an opposition among "New Classical" economists to her "New Keynesian" tendencies, or a reluctance to appoint MIT-trained faculty at Harvard.

-Today, Romer is a professor at the University of California Berkeley Department of Economics.
+Romer is a professor at the University of California, Berkeley"s Department of Economics.
 In 2021, she was named a Fellow of the Econometric Society, and Omicron Delta Epsilon, the international honor society for economics, awarded her the biennial John R. Commons Award.